 Afternoon simulation: 1:30 to 4:30 PM for participants; please arrive by 1 PM for role assignment.
 Volunteers must report by 12:30 PM for just-in-time training.

 Parking: The School of Nursing is located on the southeastern edge of the University campus, on Red River St. Parking is available on Red River St. (metered parking) and the Trinity Parking Garage, located at the corner of Trinity St. and Martin Luther King Blvd.

 The success of this simulation relies heavily on volunteers who will be part of the simulation working in public service positions.
 We are seeking individuals with any level of experience dealing with or working with social programs, local organizations or health services to participate in this capacity at the simulation.
 As a volunteer, you will demonstrate the realities of how each basic service or support program impacts the lives of those underserved.
 If you represent a community organization, you will have an opportunity to disseminate brochures/informational materials and discuss services provided by your agency at the end of the program.

-Volunteers must arrive by 8 AM the day of event for just-in-time training.
+Volunteers must arrive by 8 AM for the morning simulation or by 1 PM for the afternoon simulation for just-in-time training.